required for program

 Here you can participate in local, regional, national, and international mathematics competitions.

 You can also attend and present your work at local and national conferences.
-Our Alpha Center is available if you would like to sharpen your math skills and tutor other students who are completing general education mathematics courses.
+Subject tutoring is available if you would like to sharpen your math skills and tutor other students who are completing general education mathematics courses.

 Our graduates are well poised for applying their knowledge and skills in careers related to financial mathematics, computer technologies, mathematics research, mathematics teaching, statistics, and scientific analysis.
 With campus so close to downtown Minneapolis and St. Paul, students can take advantage of opportunities in Minnesota’s thriving business and math industries.